BijoSebastian/UR5/Docs/Add gripper and table.md

-# Instructions on adding 3 finger Robotiq gripper to the UR5 setup for Moveit
+# Instructions on adding 3 finger Robotiq gripper to the UR5 setup for MoveIt

 The following set of instructions assume you have already completed the [Getting Started](https://github.com/BijoSebastian/UR5/blob/main/Docs/Getting%20started.md) instructions and have the setup working

-Notice that the previous setup did not include any gripper for the UR5 neither in the simulator nor in the Moveit based planning considerations.
+Notice that the previous setup did not include any gripper for the UR5 neither in the simulator nor in the MoveIt based planning considerations.
 The following set of instructions will guide you in getting the [3 finger Robotiq gripper](https://robotiq.com/products/3-finger-adaptive-robot-gripper) added to your setup.

 ## Getting the Robotiq 3F model